Did you know that there are four different yEarn Finance (YFI) forks present on the DeFi market? That’s right.

 Today, we will be exploring YFII (also called DFI Money), a popular yEarn fork that has sparked quite some controversy in the crypto space.

-To understand YFII, it’s essential to know what yEarn Finance (YFI) is and how it works.
+To understand YFII or DFI Money, it’s essential to know what yEarn Finance (YFI) is and how it works.

 Created by Andre Cronje earlier this year, yEarn is a decentralized finance (DeFi) platform that allows crypto enthusiasts to leverage automated yield farming strategies across numerous lending pools (e.g., Aave, Compound Finance).